zilqnova/polybar-currently-playing/README.md

 This is a fork of [0jdxt's polybar-mpris](https://github.com/0jdxt/polybar-mpris).
 I removed the text scrolling and made it truncate instead.
 If you want a scrolling status bar, check out polybar-mpris!!

-The truncation function was inspired by the python script [Jvanrhijn/polybar-spotify](https://github.com/Jvanrhijn/polybar-spotify); I used it as reference when creating the analogous functions in `get_status.sh`.
+The truncation function was inspired by the python script [Jvanrhijn/polybar-spotify](https://github.com/Jvanrhijn/polybar-spotify); I used it as reference when creating the analogous function in `get_status.sh`.

 ## Screenshots